XavierLaforgue/holbertonschool-chatgpt-introduction/README.md

 # holbertonschool-chatgpt-introduction
-Project destined to 'Enhancing Code Quality and Efficiency with ChatGPT'
+Project destined to "Enhancing Code Quality and Efficiency with ChatGPT"